asadalam/FINN_MatrixVector_RTL/README.md

 1. Clone the repository: `git clone https://github.com/asadalam/Xilinx_mvau.git`
 2. Populate the FINN HLS library folder (as it is a submodule): `git submodule update --init'
 3. Set the environment variables: FINN_HLS_ROOT and MVAU_RTL_ROOT
+4. Preferably work in a virtual environment and install python dependencies by saying: `pip install -r requirements.txt` (Verified on Python 3.9.5)
-4. Move to `MVAU_RTL_ROOT/proj/RegresssionTests`
+5. Move to `MVAU_RTL_ROOT/proj/RegresssionTests`
-5. For testing the MVAU batch unit, open the file `regtest_mvau.py` or for testing the MVAU Stream Unit, open the file `regtest_mvau_stream.py`
+6. For testing the MVAU batch unit, open the file `regtest_mvau.py` or for testing the MVAU Stream Unit, open the file `regtest_mvau_stream.py`
-6. Define the following parameters in the python script
+7. Define the following parameters in the python script
    1. Kernel dimension (`kdim_arr`)
    2. Number of input feature map channels (`ifm_ch_arr`)
    3. Number of output feature map channels (`ofm_ch_arr`)